 Human Dermal Fibroblast Isolation

 NOTE: HDFs can be purchased from certified suppliers (see Table of Materials).
-In this case, expand fibroblasts and use them directly in reprogramming experiments (step 4).
+In that case, expand fibroblasts and use them directly in reprogramming experiments (step 4).
 Alternatively, HDFs can be isolated from donors.
 If fibroblasts are isolated from different donors, keep the samples separated from each other at all steps of the protocol.
-Label plates/wells and collection tubes with the identification number of the donors.
+Label plates/wells and collection tubes with the identification number of each donor.

 Obtain HDFs from 3 mm round skin punch biopsies performed by qualified physicians.

-Coat three wells of a tissue-culture treated 6-well plate with 500 μL 0.1% gelatin and incubate for 20 min at 37 C.
+Coat three wells of a tissue culture-treated 6-well plate with 500 μL 0.1% gelatin and incubate for 20 min at 37 C.

-Aspirate the remaining gelatin solution and add 750 μL DMEM/20% FBS to each well.
+Aspirate the remaining gelatin solution and add 750 μL of DMEM/20% FBS to each well.
 The entire surface of the well should be covered with medium.

-Add 1.5 mL DMEM/20% FBS to the inside surface of a sterile 100 mm petri dish lid and spread the drop with the aid of a 5 mL serological pipette.
+Add 1.5 mL of DMEM/20% FBS to the inside surface of a sterile 100 mm petri dish lid and spread the drop with the aid of a 5 mL serological pipette.

 Place the skin biopsy in the medium on the lid with sterilized forceps.